 A collaboration between Alfred Health, Sepsis Australia and Safer Care Victoria

 The Australian Sepsis Grand Round (ASGR) is a free online event series dedicated to advancing best-practice sepsis care and fostering collaboration among healthcare professionals.
-Since its inception as the Victorian Sepsis Grand Round in 2021, ASGR has become a hub for knowledge exchange and professional development, uniting clinicians from Australia and worldwide.
+Since its inception as the Victorian Sepsis Grand Round in 2021, ASGR has become a hub for knowledge exchange and professional development, uniting clinicians from Australia and around the world.

-Presented by Alfred Health and Sepsis Australia, ASGR provides a platform for exploring, debating, and showcasing Australia's world-class sepsis treatment and expertise.
-Through national collaborations, we curate diverse programs focused on pioneering research and medical practices that drive innovation in sepsis care.
+Presented by Alfred Health, Sepsis Australia and Safer Care Victoria, ASGR provides a platform for exploring, debating, and showcasing Australia's world-class sepsis treatment and expertise.
+Through national collaborations, we curate diverse programs that focus on pioneering research and medical practices, driving innovation in sepsis care.

 Join us at an Australian Sepsis Grand Round to help reduce the burden of sepsis, enhance patient care, and shape healthcare policy.
 Don’t miss this opportunity to expand your knowledge and contribute to the evolution of sepsis care.